ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

 Getting started
 ===============
-This page will guide you through the steps to writing a SKA TANGO device based on the ``ska-tango-base`` package.
+This page will guide you through the steps to writing a SKA Tango device based on the ``ska-tango-base`` package.

 Prerequisites